Co-design research Two: Accessibility Barriers and Regulatory Approaches for Digital Technologies

 We recruited co-researchers from our community and list of interested co-researchers.
 We identified 16 co-researchers out of 149 applicants that would provide a variety of access needs, experiences, languages, regions, and ages.
 Co-researchers were compensated $250 CAD for their expertise.

-The process
+The process and online community

 The co-research activities were both synchronous and asynchronous online activities.
 The process was divided into three online sessions over six weeks: